Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Asymptotic theory of cgSSL

 where $\epsilon_n=\sqrt{\max\{p,q,s_0^\Omega,s_0^\Psi\}\log(\max\{p,q\})/n}.$ Note that $\epsilon_{n} \to 0$ as $n \rightarrow \infty.$ \end{myTheorem}

-A key step in proving Theorem~\ref{thm:posterior_contraction} is Lemma~\ref{lemma:dimension_recovery}, which shows that the cgSSL posterior does not place too much probability on $\Psi$'s and $\Omega$'s with too many large entries.
-In order to state this lemma, we denote the effective dimensions of $\Psi$ and $\Omega$ by $\lvert \nu(\Psi) \rvert $ and $\lvert \nu(\Omega) \rvert.$ The effective dimension of $\Psi$ (resp. $\Omega$) counts the number of entries (resp. off-diagonal entries in the lower-triangle) whose absolute value exceeds the intersection point of the spike and slab prior densities.
+A key step in proving Theorem~\ref{thm:posterior_contraction} is Lemma~\ref{lemma:dimension_recovery}.
+In order to state this lemma, we denote the effective dimensions of $\Psi$ and $\Omega$ by $\lvert \nu_{\psi}(\Psi) \rvert $ and $\lvert \nu_{\omega}(\Omega) \rvert.$ The effective dimension of $\Psi$ (resp. $\Omega$) counts the number of entries (resp. off-diagonal entries in the lower-triangle) whose absolute value exceeds the intersection point of the spike and slab prior densities.

-\begin{myLemma}[Dimension recovery of cgSSL] For a sufficiently large number $C_3'>0$, we have:
+\begin{myLemma}[Dimension recovery] For a sufficiently large constant $C_3'>0$, we have: